Open Transaction

 • The file is closed

-Transactions automatically revert when:
+By default, transactions automatically revert when:

 • Unresolved schema error exists before beginning a transaction.
-Transactions are automatically skipped when this occurs
+Transactions are automatically skipped when this occurs.

 • A change to a field, which is set to always validate, does not match the field's validation options